-In 2013, an estimated 2,313,000 people were injured in motor vehicle traffic accidents.
-The number of people injured in distraction affected accidents in 2013 was estimated at 424,000 (18% of all the injured people).
-An estimated 34,000 people were injured in 2013 in crashes involving cell phone use or other cell phone-related activities( texting, email), 8 percent of all people injured in distraction-affected car accidents.
+In 2021, an estimated 2,500,000 people were injured in motor vehicle traffic accidents.
+The number of people injured in distraction affected accidents in 2021 was estimated at 424,000 (18% of all the injured people).
+An estimated 34,000 people were injured in 2021 in crashes involving cell phone use or other cell phone-related activities( texting, email), 8 percent of all people injured in distraction-affected car accidents.
 More than half (53%) of all cell phone owners have been on the giving or receiving end of a distracted walking encounter.

 Over the past four years, the estimated number of people injured in distraction-affected crashes has shown decreases and increases.
 The percentage of injured people in distraction-affected crashes as a portion of all injured people has remained relatively constant.
 As these are estimates, the changes may not be statistically significant.
-In 2013, there were an estimated 284,000 distraction-affected injury crashes or 18 percent of all injury crashes.
+In 2021, there were an estimated 284,000 distraction-affected injury crashes or 18 percent of all injury crashes.
 In these crashes, 294,000 drivers were distracted at the time of the crashes.

 Distraction Driving Crash Fatalities

-In 2013, there were a total of 30,057 fatal crashes in the United States
+In 2021, there were a total of 42,939 fatal crashes in the United States

-There were 2,910 fatal crashes that occurred on U.S. roadways that involved distraction (10% of all fatal crashes) in 2013.
-These crashes involved 2,959 distracted drivers, as some crashes involved more than one distracted driver.
+There were 3522 fatal crashes that occurred on U.S. roadways that involved distraction (10% of all fatal crashes) in 2021.
+These crashes involved distracted drivers, as some crashes involved more than one distracted driver.
 Distraction was reported for 7 percent (2,959 of 44,574) of the drivers involved in fatal crashes.
-In these distraction-affected crashes, 3,154 fatalities (10% of overall fatalities) occurred.
+In these distraction-affected crashes, 3522 fatalities (10% of overall fatalities) occurred.

 Much attention across the country has been devoted to the use of cell phones and other electronic devices while driving.
-In 2013, there were 411 fatal crashes reported to have involved the use of cell phones as distractions (14% of all fatal distraction-affected crashes).
+In 2021, there were 411 fatal crashes reported to have involved the use of cell phones as distractions (14% of all fatal distraction-affected crashes).
 For these distraction-affected crashes, the police accident report stated that the driver was talking on, listening to, or manipulating a cell phone (or other cell phone activity) at the time of the crash.

 Age Group of Distracted Driver Fatalities